The Programming Journal

 Here are some of the highlights of this new journal:

-- Gold open access, free-of-charge to authors.
+- Diamond open access, free-of-charge to authors.
 The articles are accessible to everyone, forever, and the authors don’t need to pay any fee.
 We are able to do this, because everyone involved in the operation of this journal does it on a voluntary, unpaid basis, and also because the journal’s owner, the non-profit AOSA, is able to cover the remaining operating costs.

 - All articles are published under a Creative Commons license.